McKinsey & Company: Culture

-Conflicts of interest between McKinsey and MIO partners

-In February 2019, The New York Times ran a series of articles about McKinsey and the in-house hedge fund it operates – McKinsey Investment Office, or MIO Partners.
-The articles claimed that there was "potential for undisclosed conflicts of interest between the fund's investments and the advice the firm sells to clients", since the hedge fund could benefit from the inside knowledge obtained through management consulting services.

-The firm responded that "MIO and McKinsey employ separate staffs.
-MIO staff have no nonpublic knowledge of McKinsey clients.
-For the vast majority of assets under management, decisions about specific investments are made by third-party managers".

-The firm has agreed to repay fees it earned in three bankruptcy cases, approximately $15 million worth.
-MIO Partners was fined $18 million by SEC in 2021.

 Influence

 Many of McKinsey's alumni become CEOs of major corporations or hold important government positions.
-In doing so, they influence the other organization with McKinsey's values and culture.
+In doing so, they influence the other organizations with McKinsey's values and culture.
 McKinsey's alumni have been appointed as CEOs or high-level executives.
 In his 2010 publication, The Lords of Strategy: The Secret Intellectual History of the New Corporate World, business journalist Walter Kiechel traced the roots of a profound change in corporate management to "four mavericks" in the 1960s—Fred Gluck at McKinsey & Company, Boston Consulting Group's Bruce Henderson, Bill Bain at Bain & Company, and Harvard Business School professor, Michael Porter.
 Kiechel recounted how they "revolutionized the way we think about business, changed the very soul of the corporation, and transformed the way we work," according to the Harvard Business Press synopsis.

-McKinsey has been either directly involved in, or closely associated with, a number of notable scandals, involving Enron in 2001, Galleon in 2009, Valeant in 2015, Saudi Arabia in 2018, China in 2018, ICE in 2019, an internal conflict of interest in 2019 and Purdue Pharma in 2019, among others.
+McKinsey has been either directly involved in, or closely associated with, a number of notable scandals, involving Enron in 2001, Galleon in 2009, Valeant in 2015, Saudi Arabia in 2018, China in 2018, ICE in 2019, an internal conflict of interest in 2019, and Purdue Pharma in 2019, among others.
 By 2019, major news outlets, including The New York Times and ProPublica, had raised concerns about McKinsey's business practices.